Cruise Disembarkation Day Blunders

 First of all, never go for self-disembarkation unless you are really sure that you can manage all of your luggage.
 You’ll potentially have to carry it down multiple stairs and multiple decks because the elevators could be really full.

-Self-disembarkation is great because if you can carry your own bags off the ship, you’re normally first off so you can get off the ship really early.
+Self-disembarkation is great because if you can carry your own bags off the ship.
+You’re normally first off so, you can get off the ship early.

 However, you will be given no help whatsoever.
-You have to be able to carry everything, so you need to bear in mind the elevators might be really, really busy and you might have to carry those bags right down to the gangways.
+You have to be able to carry everything, so you need to bear in mind the elevators might be very busy and you might have to carry those bags down to the gangway.

-So, before you go for disembarkation, make sure that you can carry all of your bags.
+So, before you go for self-disembarkation, make sure that you can carry all of your bags.
+This could be a huge cruise disembarkation day blunder.

 #2 Make sure you have enough clothes for getting off the ship

-Make sure that if you have put your bags out to be collected and taken onto the pier for you the night before, that you have actually kept enough clothes to get off the ship.
+If you have put your bags out to be collected and taken onto the pier for you the night before, make sure that you have kept enough clothes to get off the ship.

-There’s a lot of jokes about people having to madly scramble around to find clothes or have to leave the ship with a bathrobe because they’ve packed everything else!
+There’s a lot of jokes about people having to madly scramble around to find clothes.
+Some having to leave the ship in a bathrobe because they’ve packed everything else!

-Absolutely make sure that you’ve left enough clothes to get off the ship, and particularly if it’s going to be hot or cold, you’ve got the appropriate clothes.
+Make sure that you’ve left enough clothes to get off the ship, and particularly if it’s going to be hot or cold, you’ve got the appropriate clothes.
+This is one of the cruise disembarkation day blunders that you really want to avoid.

 The other thing that I recommend you do is always make sure that you’ve got a nice, big bag.
-Some sort of hold-all bag that you can just chuck everything that you might have left behind or forgotten to put in your bags that you can then repack once you get off the ship.
+Some sort of hold-all bag that you can just chuck anything in that you might have almost left behind and only found on the morning of disembarkation.

 #3 Booking your flight too early (or too late)